not-chciken/TLMBoy/README.md

 - Gzip golden trace files
 - Find a simple and non-hacky way to get the number of clock cycles
 - Checkpointing system

-# Status
-- Passes all 11 blarrg's test ROMs.
-- Tetris is playable